- What is an endowment?

 - Additional Questions & Clarification

 When the EWU Foundation receives an individual gift to an endowment, it is combined with other gifts/funds and managed by the Foundation as a single pooled investment.
-The endowment pool is similar to a mutual fund where each individual fund is treated like an investor whose funds are combined with those of other investors.
-Income and appreciation is credited to each fund depending on the investment performance for the entire endowment.
-For example, if the return for the whole endowment is 8% in a year, then each individual fund also experiences a return of 8%.
-Of course, endowments started after the beginning of the year experience proportional returns.
+The endowment pool is similar to a mutual fund where each individual fund is treated like an investor whose funds are combinedwith those of other investors.
+Once an endowment purchases units in the pool, it participates in a per unit allocation of investment pool earnings and distributions.

 Asset Category Long Term Target Long Term Range

 Large Cap Core US Equity 45% 40% – 55%